Entertainment Center station

-Entertainment Center is a station on the River Line light rail system, located on Delaware Avenue in Camden, New Jersey.
+Entertainment Center station (signed as Waterfront Entertainment Center) is a station on the River Line light rail system, located on Delaware Avenue in Camden, New Jersey.
 It is the southern terminus of the River Line, and is named for the nearby Freedom Mortgage Pavilion on the Camden Waterfront.

 The station opened on March 15, 2004.
 Northbound service is available to the Trenton Rail Station with connections to New Jersey Transit trains to New York City, SEPTA trains to Philadelphia, Pennsylvania, and Amtrak trains.
 Transfers to the PATCO Speedline are available at the Walter Rand Transportation Center.

-No connecting service is available at this station.